 psalm - 5568. psalmos, psal-mos'; from G5567; a set piece of music, i.e. a sacred ode (accompanied with the voice, harp or other instrument; a "psalm"); collectively the book of the Psalms:--psalm.
 (Compare G5603)

 song - 5603. oide, o-day'; from G103; a chant or "ode" (the general term for any words sung; while G5215 denotes especially a religious metrical composition, and G5568 still more specifically a Hebrew cantillation):--song.

 sing - 103. aido, ad'-o; a prim. verb; to sing:--sing.

 Using musical instrumnets in praise and worship of Yahuwah has been the norm since the begiining of time.
-This can be seen in Psalm 92 (below - emphasis added).
+This can be seen in Psalm 92 (below - from the RNV, emphasis added).